-- Use the solution within 24 hours.
+- Have your child use the solution within 24 hours.

-- Many times this drug is used on an as needed basis.
-Do not use more often than told by the doctor.
+- Many times this drug is given on an as needed basis.
+Do not give to your child more often than told by the doctor.

 - Protect from heat.

-- Keep all drugs out of the reach of children and pets.
+- Keep all drugs in a safe place.
+Keep all drugs out of the reach of children and pets.

 - Do not freeze.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.